Logging in for the first time

 When your platform is ready, you’ll be notified by your Customer Success Manager and receive access to your platform.
 It’s going to look something like this:

-Note: for ease of navigation, we’ve included the direct URL links in all of Open Social manuals which start with a /.
-You can copy and paste this behind the URL of your platform - for example if your community URL is community.com, and you’d like to login, then you can add /user/login behind the URL: community.com/user/login.
+*Throughout this manual, we’ve included direct URL extensions which you can use to navigate to pages in your own platform.
+To do this, you can copy and paste this behind the URL of your platform.
+For example if your community URL is www.community.com, then you can add /user/login behind the URL: www.community.com/user/login to navigate to your own login page.

 In both cases you will login as a Site Manager which means you can access and control the community platform’s configuration, content and users.
 Learn more about the Site Manager role and other user roles here.

-Once you login, you can decide to use this account as your own or you can create a new user account for yourself.
+Once you login, you can also create new accounts for your colleagues.
 Learn how to create a new user account here, and about the differences between a user account and a user profile.

 Orientation